 Red Beet Pickles

 Red beet pickles are quite popular in the southern states of the USA.
 The red beets are pickled in a solution of vinegar, sugar, and salt and seasoned with spices like cloves.
-Since beets are naturally sweet, these will be a sort of sweet and sour pickle.
+Since most types of beets are naturally sweet, these will be a sort of sweet and sour pickle.

 Apart from adding some color to your diet, pickled beets also provide minerals like potassium, calcium, and iron.